periode/digital-culture/sessions/05_economy.md

 ---

-what responsibility have platforms had on modern society?

-are they responsible for what takes place on the platform?

-platforms are the only ones who have [full visibility](https://www.vice.com/en/article/ubers-god-view-was-once-available-to-drivers/)
+platforms are the only ones who have [full visibility](https://www.vice.com/en/article/ubers-god-view-was-once-available-to-drivers/), but eschew responsibility as being only middlemen.

 <!-- they have had an impact on the development of markets: connecting everyone, and therefore redistributing power and agency (no middle-management, for instance, in uber).